-Overall, based on this Stage 2A data validation covering the quality control (QC) parameters listed below, the data as qualified are usable for meeting project objectives.
+Overall, based on this Stage 2A data validation covering the quality control (QC) parameters listed below and the information provided, the data as qualified are usable for meeting project objectives.
 The qualified data should be used within the limitations of the qualifications.